Iowa JNC

 • A resident of the state to which they are nominated

-• Of an age as they can serve a full term of office before reaching age 72
+• Of an age as they can serve an initial term of office before reaching age 78

 • Oath of Office